evannetwork/api-blockchain-core/docs/profile/profile.rst

   profile.setIdentityAccess(address, key);

-Function description

-Add identity key to address book
+Add identity key to address book, so a `getRuntimeForIdentity` can be used without specifying the encryptionKey in the keyConfig.

 ----------
 Parameters